areuschel/Income-Expenditure/README.md

 # Income_Expenditure
-Data pipeline for understanding income and expenditures of US households.
+Replicated data pipeline for understanding income and expenditures of US households.
+Adjustments to orginal methods and those outcomes can be found in the "Independent Analysis" section of the project.

 <h2>Description</h2>

 The study of consumer behaviors is integral to the regulation of domestic and international trade, understanding trends in social welfare, and identifying the groups most vulnerable to market changes.
 Income security or insecurity has the power to alter every aspect of an individual’s life; from small everyday tasks such as deciding what to eat for lunch to having the ability and knowledge to participate in democratic processes like voting.

 These far-reaching applications of economic health give us the ability to pinpoint anomalies in how different groups of people earn an income and subsequently spend their money.
 Thus, the study of these crucial differences can give way to new programs and policies that uplift disadvantaged communities.

 The Bureau of Labor Statistics (BLS) is the primary government organ that gathers and analyzes data relating to consumer behavior.
 The dataset used in this project is completely public use provided through the BLS.
 Though this project will only cover findings from one fiscal quarter of 2016, the availability of this data from many other years opens the door for more long-term analyses of consumer trends.

 <h2>Languages and Utilities Used</h2>